writetome51/abstract-app-paginator/README.md

 # PaginationDataController

 A TypeScript/JavaScript class that connects a paginator with its data source and tells it what to show in the view.
 Both a paginator object and a dataService object must be injected in the constructor.
+The actual page data will be in the paginator object.
+That same object will have to be available in the view.

 ## Installation